 - Severe OSA – >30 apnoeas per hour

 The gold stand test is polysomnography.
-This involves an EEG, electrooculogram (to measure eye movements / REM sleep), and and electromyogram to monitor muscle movement.
+This involves an EEG, electro-oculogram (to measure eye movements / REM sleep), and and electromyogram to monitor muscle movement.
 However, this is expensive and not always available.
 An appropriate alternative more frequently used is a respiratory monitor and pulse oximetry.
 It is likely that home testing kits which measure these two metrics only will become more widely used in future.

 OSA is important because it is associated with a wide range of serious diseases: